florist-notes/CNN-GoogLeNet/README.md

 Practical:
 -

-GoogleNet V-4 ( InceptionResNet_V2 )
+GoogleNet V-4 ( InceptionResNet )
 -
 Paper : " [Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/abs/1602.07261) "

-Inception-v4 are proposed in fourth paper.
+Inception-v4 is proposed in fourth paper.
 It integrades Residual Connection into the network.
 Residual Connection is proposed in ResNet, it makes networks more wider and can get networks more deeper than previous, also the ResNet is easy to train.

 Important Points:
 -